-If you want to move to one of the world's most liveable cities, pack your bags and book flights to Australia or Canada.
+If you want to move to the world's most liveable city, pack your bags and book a flight to Vienna.
 The Economist

-assessed 140 major cities worldwide on stability, healthcare, culture and environment, education, and infrastructure, declaring Melbourne the most liveable city in 2017 for the seventh year running
+assessed 140 major cities worldwide on stability, healthcare, culture and environment, education, and infrastructure, declaring the Austrian capital the most liveable city for the first time

 .
-Australia's second most populous city scored 97.5 out of 100.
-Vienna, the Austrian capital, came second and three Canadian cities rounded off the top five - Vancouver, Toronto and Calgary.
+Australia's second most populous city, Melbourne, scored 98.4 out of 100.
+Osaka, Japan, came third with Calgary and Sydney rounding off the top five.

 In total, three Canadian and three Australian cities made the top-10 list.
 Interestingly, U.S. cities are notably absence from the top of The Economist's ranking with Copenhagen the only other European city this year besides Vienna.